Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Dynamic RL Adapting to Environment with Disturbance

 \subsection{Causality and Statistics}

-The dichotomy of statistics and causality are emphasized in \cite{pearl2000models}.
+The dichotomy of statistics and causality is emphasized in \cite{pearl2000models}.
 A statistical model works on the joint probability of observed variables.
 A causal model, on the other hand, assumes that certain variables are unobserved.
-The causal analysis enables inference of dynamics of events under changing conditions, not only the likelihood of events under static conditions. \\ In MDP, the static transition model is available (e.g., $P(o_{t+1}(=s_{t+1})\vert o_t(=s_{t}), a_t)$).
-However, in POMDP with non-static disturbances, the model of the world dynamically changes.
-Therefore, it requires an additional mechanism to identify the causal effect and recognize the pattern based on available information in the past and current.
+The causal analysis enables inference of dynamics of events under changing conditions, not only the likelihood of events under static conditions.

+In MDP, a static transition model is available (i.e., $P(s_{t+1}\vert s_{t}, a_t)=P(o_{t+1}\vert o_{t}, a_t)$).
+However, in POMDP with dynamic disturbances, the model of the world dynamically changes the true state is hidden from the observation.
+Therefore, solving POMDP requires an additional mechanism to identify the causal effect and recognize the pattern based on available information in the past and current.

-\subsection{Analysis of disturbance}
+\subsection{Analysis of Disturbance}

 When the decision-making is performed based on information on the trajectory, the causal system is illustrated in Fig.\ref{fig:causal}.
-In this work, the considered disturbances can be categorized into two.
+In this work, the considered disturbances can be put into two categories.
 The first case is where the disturbance can be described by a dynamic model (Fig. \ref{fig:calsual_diagram}).
-Therefore, the trained agent may be able to learn a model comprising the system and the disturbance.
-The second case is where the disturbance does not have a temporal correlation between them and cannot be modeled (Fig. \ref{fig:calsual_diagram2}).
+In this case, the trained agent may be able to learn a model comprising the system and the disturbance.
+The second case is where the disturbance does not have a temporal correlation auto-correlation (Fig. \ref{fig:calsual_diagram2}).
 In this case, the agent should learn to eliminate the effect of the disturbance to reveal the true state.
-The trained agent in the environment of which category described in Fig. \ref{fig:calsual_diagram} might show generalizability in the environment where the existing disturbance has temporal correlation but not the other one.
+The agent trained in the environment, as categorized in Fig. ~\ref{fig:calsual_diagram}, might demonstrate generalizability in an environment where the existing disturbance has a temporal correlation, but not in the other one.
 This will be demonstrated in Section \ref{discussion}.

-\subsection{POMDP formulation}
+\subsection{POMDP Formulation}